Knights Templar: Rise

-Although the primary mission of the order was militaristic, relatively few members were combatants.
-The others acted in support positions to assist the knights and to manage the financial infrastructure.
-The Templar Order, though its members were sworn to individual poverty, was given control of wealth beyond direct donations.
-A nobleman who was interested in participating in the Crusades might place all his assets under Templar management while he was away.
-Accumulating wealth in this manner throughout Christendom and the Outremer, the order in 1150 began generating letters of credit for pilgrims journeying to the Holy Land: pilgrims deposited their valuables with a local Templar preceptory before embarking, received a document indicating the value of their deposit, then used that document upon arrival in the Holy Land to retrieve their funds in an amount of treasure of equal value.
-This innovative arrangement was an early form of banking and may have been the first formal system to support the use of cheques; it improved the safety of pilgrims by making them less attractive targets for thieves, and also contributed to the Templar coffers.
+Although the primary mission of the order was military, relatively few members were combatants.
+The majority acted in support positions to assist the knights and manage their financial infrastructure.
+Although individual members were sworn to poverty, the Templar Order controlled vast wealth even beyond direct donations.
+A nobleman participating in the Crusades might place all his assets under Templar management during his absence.
+Accumulating wealth in this manner throughout Christendom and the Outremer, in 1150 the order began to issue letters of credit for pilgrims journeying to the Holy Land: pilgrims deposited their valuables with a local Templar preceptory before embarking, received a document indicating the value of their deposit, then showed that document upon arrival in the Holy Land to claim treasure of equal value to their funds.
+This innovative arrangement was an early form of banking and may have been the first use of bank cheques; it protected pilgrims from robbery, while augmenting Templar finances.

-Based on this mix of donations and business dealing, the Templars established financial networks across the whole of Christendom.
-They acquired large tracts of land, both in Europe and the Middle East; they bought and managed farms and vineyards; they built massive stone cathedrals and castles; they were involved in manufacturing, import and export; they had their own fleet of ships; and at one point they even owned the entire island of Cyprus.
-The Order of the Knights Templar arguably qualifies as the world's first multinational corporation.
+Based on this mix of donations and business dealings, the Templars established financial networks across the whole of Christendom.
+They acquired large tracts of land, both in Europe and the Middle East; they bought and managed farms and vineyards; they built massive stone cathedrals and castles; they were involved in manufacturing, import, and export; they owned fleets of ships; and at one point they even owned the entire island of Cyprus.
+The order arguably qualifies as the world's first multinational corporation.
+By the late 12th century the Templars were also politically powerful in the Holy Land.
+Secular nobles in the Kingdom of Jerusalem began granting them castles and surrounding lands as a defense against the growing threat of the Zengids in Syria.
+The Templars were even allowed to negotiate with Muslim rulers independently of the feudal lords.
+The Templar castles became de facto independent lordships with their own markets, further growing their political authority.
+During the regency after the death of King Baldwin IV in 1185, the royal castles were placed in the custody of the Templars and Hospitallers: the grand masters of the two orders, along with the patriarch of Jerusalem, each had a key to the crown jewels.